NullpointerW/rbnb-pow-mint/README.md

 ## usage
 1. Configure the `.env` file.
 2. When each wallet reaches the specified limit, it will automatically generate a new wallet to continue mining.
-The wallet private keys are saved in the 'wal.txt' directory.
+3. The wallet private keys are saved in the `wallet.json` directory.